Chong03/https-github.com-Chong03-MinimalSetofViralPeptidome-ITERmin/README.md

 ## Quick Start
 As with any typical tool, an input file would be required to deliver the output, with user-defined parameters for optimal outcome.
 The input would be a file containing a set of non-redundant (nr) protein sequences in the FASTA format.
 Sequences containing the unknown residue, X, may be removed, if desired.
 Keeping them may result in a minimal set comprising of sequences with the unknown residue.

-Below we describe the algorithmic steps of the tool using a sample input file:
+Below we describe the algorithmic steps of the tool:

 #### Step 1 - Generation of a set of overlapping unique k-mers from the input sequences
 Use the sample non-redundant (nr) input file to generate a set of defined overlapping *k*-mers (e.g. 9-mers; other *k*-mers length can also be defined) from each of the sequences in the input file.
 Identical *k*-mers in the dataset are removed, resulting in a new file, containing only the unique *k*-mers.
 This step is carried out by employing the "I1_UniqueKmerGenerator" script.